 Patients can choose to receive hospice care wherever they call home.
 This may be their own home, nursing facility, assisted living facility, or an inpatient hospice care center.

-Is hospice care only for older people?
+Is hospice care only for older adults?

 Anyone who meets the requirements can choose hospice care.
 There are no age restrictions.
-Older adults most often receive the care, which leads to this myth.
+Older adults most often receive care, which leads to this myth.